 There are numerous ferry crossings operating from Ionian Islands to Italy.
-Ferries currently connect 1 port in Ionian Islands with 5 ports in Italy.
+Ferries currently connect 1 Ports in Ionian Islands with 5 Ports in Italy.

-There are a combined number of 32 ferry crossings each week across a selection of 9 Ferry Routes which are operated by 7 ferry companies including Grimaldi Lines, Minoan Lines, European Seaways, Ventouris Ferries, Red Star Ferries, Anek Superfast & Liberty Lines Fast Ferries with the shortest crossing taking around 2 hours 45 minutes (Corfu to Otranto).
+There are a combined number of 20 ferry crossings each day across a selection of 5 ferry routes which are operated by 7 ferry companies including Ventouris Ferries, Anek Superfast, Grimaldi Lines, European Seaways, A-Ships Management S.A, Minoan Lines & Liberty Lines Fast Ferries with the shortest crossing taking around 2 hour 45 minute (Otranto).

 This is a general summary of the services on offer between Ionian Islands and Italy, for live information select from our Fare Search.